home click highlighted hovered text for more info, see help

 Nuraghi are characterised by circular defensive towers in the form of truncated cones built of dressed stone with corbel-vaulted internal chambers.
 Nuraghi are considered to have initially been built by single families or clans.
 As Sardinian society evolved in a more complex and hierarchical fashion, there was a tendency for the isolated towers to attract additional structures, for social and defensive reasons.

-Sicily region [capital = Palermo]
+Sicily region west [capital = Palermo]

 Cathedral-Basilica in Cefalu on Piazza del Duomo